phenology/infrastructure/how_to_document/README.md

 2. Do a `git pull` to make sure that you have the latest version of this repository
 3. Do a `git status` to double check your current branch
 4. if not in the *master* branch, go to it by using: `git checkout master`
-5. Create a new branch to start documenting a specific dataset and/or analysis: `git checkout -b NAMEOFBRANCH`
+5. Create a new (local) branch to start documenting a specific dataset and/or analysis: `git checkout -b NAMEOFBRANCH`
-    * Github <br>
+6. Synchronize the local and github repositories by: `git push -u origin NAMEOFBRANCH`
-        i.
-Go back to github, create a folder -ideally with the name of the branch-, and a create a README.md file in it
+7. create a folder -ideally with the name of the branch- and a README.md file in it
-        ii. start typing in the README file.
-Commit your changes
-    * from Bash <br>
-        i. to be done

 * How to create a new folder and a README.md file in github?
 1. Open github in your browser, go to the repository and branch where you want to work
 2. Click on *create new file*
 3. In the "prompt" type your folder name then */* and then README.md
 4. push the *commmit* buttom at the bottom of the page (eventually you can also add a commit message here)

+* How to create a new folder and a README.md file in bash+git?
+1. blablabla

 * How to write markdown files? <br>
 Markdown is a simple layout language to give format to text.